 Please see the GW Bulletin and on-line course schedule for other 2100-level options.
+Note: A student majoring in sociology may not declare a second major or a minor in criminal justice, or vice versa.

 A Note on Grades